btandersen383/PanelSelect/README.md

 # PanelSelect
 Sublime plugin to select and focus on a given panel.

+## About
-This plugin is meant to help manage 3 panels in a sublime workspace.
+This plugin is meant to help manage 3 groups of tabs in a sublime workspace.
 It will resize the two panels you are not focusing on and set your cursor in the selected panel.
+This allows for easy grouping of source files in a single project that you can quickly switch between while maintaining them all in the same window.
+For me this is convinient as they often are connected files but best grouped in a specific way for development.

-I expanding the plugin to:
+I plan on expanding the plugin to:
-1. work dynamically with any given number of panels
-2. add a panel when you try to focus on a panel that does not exist
-3. override the 'ctrl+number' key bindings
-4. provide settings for how small to make the panels
+1. add setting for number of groups to make